Abstract

 Scope and Contents Note

-The Max DiJulio Music Scores comprise of handwritten and printed musical scores by composer Massimo "Max" Dijulio and were created between 1950 and 1993.
-Max Dijulio composed and arranged musical scores and conducted many concerts.
-In addition to the original scores and sheet music, there are also many musical composition books with DiJulio's notes.
+The Max DiJulio Music Scores (1950-1993) are comprised of handwritten and printed musical scores by composer Massimo "Max" DiJulio.
+Max Dijulio composed and arranged musical scores and conducted many concerts throughout the United States, and was particularly active in Denver, Colorado.
+In addition to the original scores and sheet music, there are also musical composition books with DiJulio's handwritten notes.

 Access Note